vinayakkankanwadi/CarND-Behavioral-Cloning-P3/README.md

 Model Architecture and Training Strategy: Reduce overfitting of the model
 ---
+- Split Train/validation/test data
+- Using Dropout/other methods to reduce overfitting

+Train/validation/test splits have been used, and the model uses dropout layers or other methods to reduce overfitting.

 Has an attempt been made to reduce overfitting of the model?